haquema/makers-javascript-fndamentals/contents/5-testing-with-jest.md

 });
 ```

+To complete this exercise, you'll need to:
-1. Using what you've learned previously about the syntax of Jest to write a test for the `add` function, write four assertions (`expect(...).toEqual(...)`) to test those four different cases for the `fizzBuzz` function.
+  * use Jest expectations you've just learned to test the different cases above
-2. Now write the fizzBuzz function inside a file named `fizzbuzz.js`.
-3. Remember our test file needs to know about the `fizzBuzz` function in order to test it.
-Use `module.exports` and `require`, like seen previously, to import the `fizzBuzz` function in the test file.
+  * use `module.exports` and `require`, like seen previously, to import the `fizzBuzz` function in the test file.

-4. Make sure the tests pass.
+## Questions

+1. Write tests for the `fizzBuzz` function and make sure they pass.
-5. Using what you've learned previously, modify the file `fizzbuzz.js` so, when run from the command line, it prints the result of calling the `fizzBuzz` function for the numbers from 1 to 50 (hint: you can use [a `for` loop to do this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for))
+2. Modify the file `fizzbuzz.js` so, when run from the command line, it prints the result of calling the `fizzBuzz` function for the numbers from 1 to 50 (hint: you can use [a `for` loop to do this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for)).

 If you've done everything correctly, you should see something resembling the following output: